cf-convention/cf-conventions/CONTRIBUTING.md

-# Contributing to the NetCDF-CF conventions
+# Contributing to the netCDF-CF Conventions

 Dear CF community member,

 Thank you for taking the time to consider making a contribution to the [cf-conventions](http://cfconventions.org/).
-The NetCDF Climate and Forecasting conventions are a product by and for a broad community and your contribution is the key to their usefulness.
+The netCDF Climate and Forecasting conventions are a product by and for a broad community and your contribution is the key to their usefulness.

 This set of guidelines provides a brief overview of the practices and procedures that should be used in fixing, updating, or adding to the conventions.
 It builds on the [rules for CF Convention changes.](http://cfconventions.org/rules.html)

 As a prerequisite to this guide, please review the community's code of [conduct.](https://github.com/cf-convention/cf-conventions/blob/master/CODE_OF_CONDUCT.md)
 The CF community takes great pride in respectful and collegial discourse.
 Any disrespectful or otherwise derogatory communication will not be tolerated.

-## General Guidelines
+These contribution guidelines are designed to make it easy to contribute to the CF Conventions and are tailored to the platform where they are hosted, GitHub.
+They are intended to support your work and not to constrict you; if at any time you find them difficult to follow, ask for help.
+Your contribution is valuable and the community will be happy to give a hand.

+## General guidelines for using GitHub to change the CF Conventions

 1. **A given proposal should be discussed as one issue.** It shouldn't fork or be superseded by another one, unless that reflects what has happened to the proposal.
 This is so it is easy to trace the discussion that led to a given agreed proposal.